hmqcnoesy/booknotes/SM Config.md

 ### Batches

 Batches are like worksheets in the sense that they are a means of grouping work that is related in some way.
 A Batch is like an Analysis Worksheet but with more capabilities, allowing QA and QC operations.
-A Batch is created based on a particular Analysis and a Batch Template.
+A Batch is created using a Batch Template, which is based on a particular Analysis.

 ### Lots